 $ service docker restart

-Repeat the procedure on node2
+Repeat the procedure on node2 as well.

 Next create a Swarm cluster.
 In this procedure you create a two-node Swarm cluster using the default hosted discovery backend.
 The default hosted discovery backend uses Docker Hub and is not recommended for production use.